Batting Practice for the AV Professional

 while allowing the main input selection switch to choose a

 different source to pass to the preamp output.

 3. Many audio dealers used the tape output and

 Multi-room / Multi-source

 output', and the 'record

-routing of sources to an amplifier and speakers in another
+the routing of sources to an amplifier and speakers in

-room or zone.
-However, they have eliminated the Tape
+another room or zone.
+However, they eliminated the

 Ed's AV Handbook